logto-io/logto/.changeset/hip-fireants-talk.md

 "@logto/schemas": minor
 ---

-add new DataHook webhook events for Logto
+add new webhook events

-New DataHook events have been added to Logto to allow for more granular control over the data that is sent to your webhook:
+We introduce a new event type `DataHook` to unlock a series of events that can be triggered by data updates (mostly Management API):

 - User.Created
 - User.Deleted